mips171/beetea/Readme.md

 A behavior tree doesn't have to stop at being a convenient model for representing plans for a singular system.
 Multi-agent coordination naturally benefits from communication, so we aim to design a BT implementation that can be efficiently communicated, with a view toward communicating BTs that are synthesised online (implying frequent updates).

 Merkle trees, also known as hash trees, are a popular choice among the blockchain community beacuse they enable parts of a graph to be efficiently (*O(log n)*) compared.
 Each node contains the hash of all its children, and if any of them change, the hash changes.
-Only the hash needs to be communicated to know if anything in the sub-tree has changed, therefore only the difference needs to be communicated.
+Only the hash needs to be communicated to know if anything in the sub-tree has changed, therefore, if synchronising, we identify the difference between two trees and just communicate that.

 A key invariant to note is that the tree should remain balanced and not get too deep, otherwise search could be impacted negatively.
 A BT is not a BST, and searching for a hash in deep trees will take longer than broad trees (you only need to find the top of a branch).
 One option to mitigate in practice is maintaining a hashtable that maps hashes to copies of nodes, effectively maintaing a flattened copy of the BT.